 Crystal Dynamics Discloses AI Use in Tomb Raider Remake

 The Steam store page for Tomb Raider: Legacy of Atlantis includes an AI disclosure stating that "AI-assisted tools were used during development to support some early exploration and temporary development content," and that "any AI-assisted assets were either replaced or refined by humans," as reported by Kotaku, GameSpot, and Game Informer.
 A spokesperson for Crystal Dynamics is quoted by GameSpot and Kotaku saying, "At Crystal Dynamics, we leverage AI tools to help our teams iterate on ideas faster and more efficiently, while ensuring that all finished content in the final product is human-crafted."
 Online reaction highlighted visual oddities in released images, including Lara Croft depicted with dual-wielded pistols and empty holsters, which GameSpot flagged as prompting fan scrutiny.
-Editorial analysis: the disclosure fits a growing pattern of studios using generative AI for early exploration while emphasizing human finalization, and it will keep scrutiny on provenance and disclosure practices in game development.
+The disclosure fits a growing pattern of studios using generative AI for early exploration while emphasizing human finalization, and it will keep scrutiny on provenance and disclosure practices in game development.

 What happened